mosra/magnum-website/content/showcase/imgui.rst

 :highlight: showcase
 :breadcrumb: {filename}/showcase.rst Showcase

 Integration of :gh:`Dear ImGui <ocornut/imgui>` into Magnum.
-Shows the ImGui demo window and two other example windows which demonstrate rendering of immediate-mode GUI using the HiDPI-enabled :dox:`ImGuiIntegration` library.
+Shows the Dear ImGui demo window and two other example windows which demonstrate rendering of immediate-mode GUI using the HiDPI-enabled :dox:`ImGuiIntegration` library.

 .. note-success:: WebGL 2